Conradgabe/res-flex/README.md

-# res-grid
+# responsive-flexbox-design
-3 column design grid
+3-column design with flexbox